-You are cordially invited to attend the Annual Meeting of Stockholders, and any adjournments or postponements thereof (the "Meeting"), of Clarus Corporation, which will be held Thursday, June 21, 2007, at 2:30 p.m.
+You are cordially invited to attend the Annual Meeting of Stockholders, and any adjournments or postponements thereof (the "Meeting"), of Clarus Corporation, which will be held Thursday, June 19, 2008, at 9:30 a.m.
 Eastern Daylight Time, at our principal executive offices located at One Landmark Square, 22nd Floor, Stamford, Connecticut 06901, for the following purposes:

-1. To elect four members to serve on the Board of Directors until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified (Proposal 1); and
+1. To elect the four nominees named in the accompanying Proxy Statement to serve on the Board of Directors until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified (Proposal 1); and